rust-unofficial/patterns/idioms/default.md

 ## See also

-- The [Constructor] idiom is another way to generate instances that may or may not be "default"
+- The [constructor] idiom is another way to generate instances that may or may not be "default"
 - The [`Default`] documentation (scroll down for the list of implementors)
 - [`Option::unwrap_or_default()`]

-[Constructor]: ctor.md
+[constructor]: ctor.md
 [`Default`]: https://docs.rust-lang.org/doc/std/default/trait.Default.html
 [`Option::unwrap_or_default()`]: https://docs.rust-lang.org/doc/std/option/enum.Option.html#method.unwrap_or_default